EEESlab/APAI22-LAB-VM-Setup/README.md

-# APAI-LAB01: PULP Virtual Platform Setup and C programming
+# APAI-LAB: PULP Virtual Platform Setup and C programming

 ### **How the lab session works**: